golopot/krust/notes.md

 ## questions
 * ask how to write pretty implementation in api for optional query fields.
 * express error handle middle-ware
+* ask how to know the origin stack for an error throw by a db request promise